cunnane/xloil/docs/source/xlOil_Python/Concepts.rst

 Another way to package python code for distribution is to create an XLL, see :ref:`core-distributing-addins`

-xlOil sets the module-level variable `_xl_this_workbook` to the workbook name in a workbook module.
+xlOil sets the module-level variable `_xloil_workbook` to the workbook name in a workbook module.

-(Technical note: It is possible to use the Application.MacroOptions call to add help to the function wizard for VBA, but identically named functions will conflict which somewhat defeats the purpose of local functions).
+(Technical note: It is possible to use the Application.MacroOptions call to add help to the function wizard for VBA, but identically named functions will conflict which rather defeats the purpose of local functions).